Applications for the course are no longer accepted.

 - Staff or expert working for and/or with an international (e.g. UN) organization.

-If necessary, young scientists applicants are encouraged to check with the head of their home institute for suggestions on a possible suitable co-applicant from the policymaking arena.
+If necessary, early-career scientists applicants are encouraged to check with the head of their home institute for suggestions on a possible suitable co-applicant from the policymaking arena.

-The two participants in the participant pair will apply individually, but must confirm their participant pair partner on their application and explain why it is a good partnership.
+In applying, the two participants in the participant pair must explain why it is a good partnership.
 Thus, participant pairs must have agreed in advance about their ‘twinned’ applications.

 Alumni of the course will join a global network of young leaders and innovators reaching across borders to address societal challenges and become agents of change in their countries and sectors.